-The Dual Credit program allows high school students an opportunity to satisfy high school graduation requirements and simultaneously earn college credit.
-District 214 currently has agreements with numerous colleges and universities for dual credit with Eastern Illinois University, Harper Community College, Lewis University, National Louis University, Northeastern Illinois University, and Triton College.
-High school instructors and college faculty deliver college level course content and meet college learning outcomes in order to qualify the courses for dual credit.
+The Dual Credit program allows high school students an opportunity to earn college credit and satisfy high school graduation requirements simultaneously.
+These are not high school courses.
+District 214 currently has agreements with numerous colleges and universities for dual credit.
+High school adjunct faculty deliver the college course content and meet college learning outcomes.
+Academic policies in these courses are governed by the partner institution.